 Agritourism in the Sacramento-San Joaquin Delta offers a wide range of options for urban families, foodies, wine enthusiasts and those who appreciate a rural lifestyle.

 Farm Stands and U-Picks

 The Delta celebrates its agricultural bounty with several crop festivals in addition to the wonderful County Fairs in Sacramento, San Joaquin, Solano, Contra Costa and Yolo counties.
-The San Joaquin Asparagus Festival is usually in April, and HarvestTime in Brentwood is in July, as is the venerable Pear Fair in Courtland.
-October brings pumpkins: Steamboat Acres’ Pumpkins In The Pears, Dell’Osso Farms’ Pumpkin Maze, the Elk Grove Pumpkin Festival and Dixon’s Lambtown USA (not precisely in the Delta, but lots of sheep are raised on Delta farms!)
+The San Joaquin Asparagus Festival is usually in April, and the venerable Pear Fair in Courtland is in July.
+October brings the Dell’Osso Farms’ Pumpkin Maze, the Elk Grove Giant Pumpkin Festival, and Dixon’s Lambtown USA (actually just outside the Delta, but many sheep are raised on Delta farms!)

 Wine tasting and all kinds of special events connected with wine are popular Delta attractions.
 Besides concerts, release parties, and passport events, many wineries host weddings and other private events as well.
 Find a winery featuring Delta-grown grapes at the Clarksburg Winegrowers and Vintners Association, the Lodi Winegrape Commission, and the Old Sugar Mill.